 Azure AD 2-legged OAuth 2.0 API Security Profile¶

-Within a security profile, you can configure Microsoft Azure Active Directory (AD) as an OAuth 2.0 identity provider to provide API consumers access to an API using Azure AD authentication.
+Within a security profile, you can configure Microsoft Azure Active Directory (Azure AD) as an OAuth 2.0 identity provider to provide API consumers access to an API using Azure AD authentication.

 This page shows how to configure and use Azure AD authentication with a Jitterbit Custom, OData, or Proxy API by following these steps: